 Many angel and seed investors won’t invest in companies that aren’t eligible for the EIS.
 So it is a really important scheme for startups looking to complete a Series A round or secure some extra capital.

 HMRC offers Advance Assurance for the EIS scheme.
 This is highly appealing to potential investors.

 As with other kinds of Advance Assurance, applying is a simple matter of providing HMRC with various information about your business.
 In this case, details about your upcoming fundraise are particularly relevant.

 You can apply for Advance Assurance using this form.

 As you approach Series A, the money, time and energy you’re investing in development work will go through the roof.
-That can only mean one thing: it’s time for R&D Tax Credits.
+That can only mean one thing: it’s time for R&D Tax Relief.

 The scheme works by reimbursing businesses up to 33% of their development costs, either as a corporation tax reduction, a tax rebate, or a cash lump sum if they’re unprofitable.

 While innovation grants are usually only available to companies in science or technology-related fields, R&D Tax Relief is available to businesses in a wide variety of sectors, from food to fashion, manufacturing to medicine.
-All that matters is that the company meets HMRC’s rather particular definition of ‘R&D’.
+All that matters is that the company meets the government’s particular definition of ‘R&D’ for tax purposes.

-R&D Tax Relief is split into two ‘sub-schemes’: the SME R&D Tax Relief and RDEC (the Research and Development Expenditure Credit).
-The main difference between these schemes is the size of company that can apply to them.
+R&D Tax Relief is split into two ‘sub-schemes’: the SME R&D Tax Relief and the Research and Development Expenditure Credit, aka RDEC.

 When should I file for R&D Tax Credits?